Mitsubishiii/2526_TP_PS_CHERIFI_MAROUA/README.md

 This ensures that the pipeline execution is completed before returning to the shell prompt.

 ### Output

+The command `ls | sort` demonstrates the pipe mechanism.

 ![Shell output](img/q80.png)

+The output of `ls` is redirected to the input of `sort`, resulting in an alphabetically sorted list of files.

+The correct output confirms that the pipe redirection is correctly implemented.

 ### Summary
 *(**find_redirection_and_pipe**) we only add strcmp for "|" to (**find_redirection**) of question 7.*